HendrikPN/scigym/README.md

 #### (b) full install

 This method allows you to install the package, along with all dependencies required for all environments.
 Be careful, scigym is growing, and this method may install a large number of packages.
-To view all packages that will be installed during a full install, see the `test_requirements.txt` file in the root directory.
+To view all packages that will be installed during a full install, see the `requirements.txt` file in the root directory.
 If you wish to perform a full installation you can run:

   ```sh
   git clone https://github.com/hendrikpn/scigym.git